 The Coronavirus Response Investment Initiative mobilised all available cohesion funds to provide immediate support to Member States’ crisis response measures.
 This includes meeting the most pressing needs for medical supplies and equipment as well as addressing the effects of the economic crisis through short-term work schemes, financial support to SMEs and an immediate liquidity injection.
-Overall, the Initiative has allowed some EUR 37 billion to be mobilised from the European Structural and Investment Funds for 2019.
-The measures are accompanied by a number of flexibility arrangements such as the possibility to deviate from the co-financing rules.
+The measures are accompanied by a number of flexibility arrangements, including on co-financing rules.
+Overall, the initiative could mobilise up to EUR 54 billion from the European Structural and Investment Funds to address immediate crisis needs in Member States.

 The scope of the EU Solidarity Fund was extended as of 1 April 2020 to encompass major public-health emergencies.
 Up to EUR 800 million could be made available to Member States and candidate countries that are seriously affected by the COVID-19 crisis to finance assistance to the population (medical, health-sector and civil-protection-type measures) and measures taken to contain the spread of the disease.